ColdBeer001/DSA-final-Project-KD-Tree-based-RRT-/README.md

 # DSA-final-Project-KD-Tree-based-RRT-
-This is a KD Tree based RRT* algorithm.
+This is a KD Tree based RRT* algorithm, which is the DSA final project of Lingyi and Songjun.

 The main program is called My3DCodeKDTree.m
 Please run it.